We’re constantly interacting with people and sometimes, it can be difficult to start a conversation with someone, if we don’t know them well.

 If we’re meeting someone for the first time, either in a social gathering or in a more formal setting, having something intelligent to say is important if we want to make a good first impression.

-There are some simple things we can do to appear to be more willing to have a conversation with others, such as:
+There are simple things we can do to appear to be more willing to have a conversation with others, such as:

 - Having a handshake or a hug, if appropriate.